jamesrobb/naouz/README.md

-# Simple HTTP Server
+# naouz - A Simple HTTP Server

-This is a simple HTTP server written in c.
+naouz is a simple http server written in c.

+# Requirements

+* glib2.0

+# Building

+Move into the `src` directory and run:

+    make

+# Usage

+    httpd -port N